 • boots - boots: stockings, boots, felt boots;

-• lemons - lemons: eggplant, tangerines;
+• lemons - lemons: eggplants, tangerines;

 • amperes - amperes: microns, arshins, volts;